Cardiac shunt

-A cardiac shunt is a pattern of blood flow in the heart that deviates from the normal circuit of the circulatory system.
+In cardiology, a cardiac shunt is a pattern of blood flow in the heart that deviates from the normal circuit of the circulatory system.
 It may be described as right-left, left-right or bidirectional, or as systemic-to-pulmonary or pulmonary-to-systemic.
 The direction may be controlled by left and/or right heart pressure, a biological or artificial heart valve or both.
 The presence of a shunt may also affect left and/or right heart pressure either beneficially or detrimentally.

 Terminology

 The left and right sides of the heart are named from a dorsal view, i.e., looking at the heart from the back or from the perspective of the person whose heart it is.
 There are four chambers in a heart: an atrium (upper) and a ventricle (lower) on both the left and right sides.
 In mammals and birds, blood from the body goes to the right side of the heart first.
 Blood enters the upper right atrium, is pumped down to the right ventricle and from there to the lungs via the pulmonary artery.
 Blood going to the lungs is called the pulmonary circulation.
 When the blood returns to the heart from the lungs via the pulmonary vein, it goes to the left side of the heart, entering the upper left atrium.
 Blood is then pumped to the lower left ventricle and from there out of the heart to the body via the aorta.
 This is called the systemic circulation.
 A cardiac shunt is when blood follows a pattern that deviates from the systemic circulation, i.e., from the body to the right atrium, down to the right ventricle, to the lungs, from the lungs to the left atrium, down to the left ventricle and then out of the heart back to the systemic circulation.

 A left-to-right shunt is when blood from the left side of the heart goes to the right side of the heart.
 This can occur either through a hole in the ventricular or atrial septum that divides the left and the right heart or through a hole in the walls of the arteries leaving the heart, called great vessels.
 Left-to-right shunts occur when the systolic blood pressure in the left heart is higher than the right heart, which is the normal condition in birds and mammals.